El Cantante (Marc Anthony album)

-El Cantante (English: The Singer) is the soundtrack album to the film of the same name, the seventh Spanish-language and the ninth studio album by American singer Marc Anthony.
+El Cantante (English: The Singer) is the soundtrack album to the film of the same name, the seventh Spanish-language album and ninth studio album by Puerto Rican–American singer-songwriter Marc Anthony.
+Sony BMG Norte released it on July 24, 2007 (see 2007 in music).

 Background

 Marc Anthony plays the role of Héctor Lavoe in El Cantante, a film he had been wanting and waiting to make for many years.
 Lavoe was known, and is still considered a hero to salsa fans, famed for the artistry of his vocals and the intensity of his rhythm, as well as his involvement with famous salsa musician Willie Colón during the early '70s were high points for salsa, and they paved the way for many vocalists to come (including one Marc Anthony).
 The album is not only a soundtrack, but a tribute album to the famous salsa singer.
 Anthony's cover versions of "Aguanile", "Che Che Colé", "Mi Gente" and "El Cantante", have become chart topping hits on the United States Latin Billboard.
 Anthony also worked with Rubén Blades during the production of the film, as well as the soundtrack.
 The tenth track finds Jennifer Lopez, Anthony's wife in the film, performing a pop ballad titled "Toma de Mí," composed by Canadian singer-songwriter Nelly Furtado.
 The album was awarded Best Salsa Album at the Latin Grammy Awards of 2008 and Tropical Album of the Year at the 2008 Latin Billboard Music Awards.